 Despite early and very successful efforts, such as the Erie Canal, to develop American infrastructure, the Presidents after John Quincy Adams, such as Andrew Jackson and Martin van Buren, traitorously blocked internal improvements.
-In 1837, America suffered a manipulated financial panic, which led to a serious depression and, in some cities and towns, mob violence.
+In 1837, America suffered a manipulated financial panic, which led to a serious depresnipulated financial panic, which led to a serious depression and, in some cities and towns, mob violence.